shivamp08/cyber-city-comics/README.md

 - **Navigation Buttons**: buttons to navigate to the previous and next comic strip.
 - **Comic Display**: one comic strip displayed per page.
 - **Comic Info**: information like date created, view count, and number are all displayed on top of the comic.
-- **Navigation Field**: navigate to a specific comic strip by including a comic # in the URL ("https://cyber-cty-comics.herokuapp.com/614") or by using the search bar in the corner.
+- **Specific Navigation**: navigate to a specific comic strip by including a comic # in the URL ("https://cyber-cty-comics.herokuapp.com/614") or by using the search bar in the corner.
 - **Parsed Transcript**: transcript from API is parsed into a more readable format & displayed under the comic.

 ## Extra Features